wrex/lessons/content/page/2-open-and-e.md

 Terminology can get confusing, so this site always uses terms like "up," "down," "higher," "lower," *etc.* relative to **pitch** and not relative to physical topology.

 That is, the 6th string is **lower** than the 1st string, even though it's physically farther from the floor.
-Similarly, a note played at the 5th fret is "lower down the neck" than one played at the 12th fret of the same string, even though proper form has one holding the headstock physically higher than the bridge of the instrument.
+Similarly, a note played at the 5th fret is "lower down the neck" than one played at the 12th fret of the same string.
+This is true ven though proper form has one holding the headstock physically higher than the bridge of the instrument.
 To play on a lower string means to move your hand further from the floor.
 To play higher up the neck moves your left hand closer to your right.

 From low to high (6th to 1st strings) the strings are tuned to the notes E, A, D, G, B, and E. You simply have to memorize this, there is no shortcut.
 The E produced by the open 1st string is two octaves higher than the one produced on the open 6th string.